- Andrew Kingsford-Smith

 Art Gallery of New South Wales

-Described as ‘one of the most beautiful art museums in the world’, the Art Gallery of New South Wales is a colossal destination in Sydney’s artistic canvas.
+Described as ‘one of the most beautiful art museums in the world’, the Art Gallery of New South Wales is a colossal, must-see gallery in Sydney.
 The gallery first opened in 1871 and today its permanent collection and changing exhibitions feature works by a plethora of prestigious Australian and international figures.
-The artworks displayed come from a diverse range of contexts, including artistic masterpieces from colonial times, cutting edge contemporary pieces and distinguished Aboriginal and Torres Strait Islander art.
+The artworks displayed come from a diverse range of contexts, including artistic masterpieces from colonial times, cutting edge contemporary pieces, and distinguished Aboriginal and Torres Strait Islander art.

 Museum of Contemporary Art Australia (MCA)

 Set in a spectacular building located on the edge of Sydney Harbour, the MCA is an institution dedicated to all aspects of contemporary art, including exhibition, collection, interpretation and education.
 The museum and gallery spaces have expanded since its opening in 1991, and today visitors can enjoy a whole floor of the MCA’s permanent collection in addition to another two floors of gallery exhibition areas.
 The MCA’s calendar is filled with dynamic exhibitions, events, and educational programs.

 Founded by Kerr and Judith Neilson, The White Rabbit Collection is celebrated as one of the most significant collections of contemporary Chinese art in the world.
 The collection’s history dates back to the 1990s and was inspired by the artistic and creative boom China experienced in the wake of the ‘Reform and Opening Up’ movement.
 Today the collection is so large that only a fraction of it can be exhibited at one time across the four floors of exhibition space.
 To manage this inspiring amount of art, the gallery undertakes entire rehangs twice every year.